<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<guid isPermaLink="false">https://www.fastcompany.com/91532147/why-aircraft-carriers-are-the-best-and-worst-place-for-laser-weapons</guid>
+<guid isPermaLink="false">https://www.fastcompany.com/91560804/ai-took-over-my-life-for-a-year-heres-what-happened</guid>

-<media:content url="https://images.fastcompany.com/image/upload/w_1280,q_auto,f_auto,fl_lossy/f_webp,q_auto,c_fit/wp-cms-2/2026/04/p-1-91532147-why-aircraft-carriers-are-the-best-and-worst-place-for-laser-weapons.jpg" type="image/jpeg" medium="image" width="1280" height="720"></media:content>
+<media:content url="https://images.fastcompany.com/image/upload/w_1280,q_auto,f_auto,fl_lossy/f_webp,q_auto,c_fit/wp-cms-2/2026/06/p-1-91560804-ai-took-over-my-life-for-a-year-heres-what-happened.jpg" type="image/jpeg" medium="image" width="1280" height="720"></media:content>

-<enclosure url="https://images.fastcompany.com/image/upload/w_1280,q_auto,f_auto,fl_lossy/f_webp,q_auto,c_fit/wp-cms-2/2026/04/p-1-91532147-why-aircraft-carriers-are-the-best-and-worst-place-for-laser-weapons.jpg" length="122492" type="image/jpeg"></enclosure>
+<enclosure url="https://images.fastcompany.com/image/upload/w_1280,q_auto,f_auto,fl_lossy/f_webp,q_auto,c_fit/wp-cms-2/2026/06/p-1-91560804-ai-took-over-my-life-for-a-year-heres-what-happened.jpg" length="180895" type="image/jpeg"></enclosure>

 </item>